-Mr. YANG Jiuxian (楊久賢) aged 56, is our Sales Director.
+Mr. YANG Jiuxian (楊久賢) aged 57, is our Sales Director.
 Mr. Yang joined our Group in September 2003.
 He is primarily responsible for domestic sales.
-Mr. Yang has over 20 years of experience in dairy industry management and sales.
+Mr. Yang has over 21 years of experience in dairy industry management and sales.
 Mr. Yang was the general manager of NIUMAMA Dairy Co., Ltd. in 2003.
 Prior to joining NIUMAMA Dairy Co., Ltd., Mr. Yang was a key account manager of Northeast China and Inner Mongolia for a leading aseptic packaging materials producer in Beijing from 2000 to 2003 and a key account manager of six provinces in southwest China for the aforesaid company's Shanghai office from 1998 to 2000.
 Mr. Yang graduated from the Beijing Union University with a Bachelor of Chinese Language and Literature degree in 1986.

-Mr. CHEN Zuqing (陳祖慶)
+Mr. CHEN Zuging (陳祖慶)

-Mr. CHEN Zuqing (陳祖慶), aged 51, is the Technical Services Director of our Group and serves concurrently as the Plant Manager of Greatview Beijing Packaging Equipment Co., Ltd. Mr. Chen joined our Group in April 2014.
+Mr. CHEN Zuqing (陳祖慶), aged 52, is the Technical Services Director of our Group.
+Mr. Chen joined our Group in April 2014.
 He is primarily responsible for after-sales service and technical support for aseptic packaging materials and aseptic filling equipment.
-Mr. Chen has 20 years of experience in the aseptic packaging industry.
+Mr. Chen has 21 years of experience in the aseptic packaging industry.
 Prior to joining our Group, Mr. Chen worked for a leading aseptic packaging materials producer in several positions in the area of technical services from 1997 to 2014.
 From 1991 to 1997, he worked in Sichuan Airlines and was engaged in management of electronic and electrical maintenance for aircraft.
 Mr. Chen graduated from the Department of Electrical Engineering of Harbin Institute of Technology in 1991, with a major in micro-motor and electrical control, and a Bachelor of Engineering.